KC Streetcar

-The KC Streetcar is a streetcar system in Downtown Kansas City, Missouri.
-Construction began in May 2014.
-The system opened for service on May 6, 2016.
-The KC Streetcar is free to ride, as it is funded by a transportation development district.
-As of February 2025, the streetcar has had 11.2 million riders since opening in 2016.
-Extensions north to the waterfront and south to University of Missouri-Kansas City have been funded, with the southern extension under construction.
+The KC Streetcar is a one-route streetcar system in downtown Kansas City, Missouri.
+Construction began in May 2014, and service began on May 6, 2016.
+The KC Streetcar is part of the Kansas City metropolitan area's integrated public transit brand RideKC, and is operated by the Kansas City Streetcar Authority.
+It is free to ride, as it is funded by a transportation development district.
+As of February 2025, the KC Streetcar has had over 15 million rides since its opening in 2016.
+The initial line was 2.2 mi long and was extended 3.48 mi south to the University of Missouri-Kansas City in October 2025.
+An extension north to the riverfront is currently under construction and scheduled to open in 2026.
+In the RideKC system, the KC Streetcar is internally designated as route 601.